bkfox/aircox/notes.md

 - debug/prod configuration

 # TODO:
+- general:
+    - timezone shit

 - programs:
     - schedule:
         - (old) schedule.to_string unused? commented
         - check one week on two
         - write more tests
     - sounds:
-        - print sounds of diffusions
         - inline admin
         - one sound, one diffusion?